-Provide 2009-2010 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.

-- Check here if your institution's 2009-2010 academic year costs of attendance are not available at this time X and provide an approximate date (i.e., month/day) when your institution's final 2009-2010 academic year costs of attendance will be available: - G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2009-2010 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available:

+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-2009 2009-10
+2010 )-11

+G1

-G1 First-Year Undergraduates
+First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$33,324 \$33,324
+Tuition: \$34,989 \$34,989

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$33,324 \$33,324
+Tuition: \$34,989 \$34,989

-G1 REQUIRED FEES: \$1,260 \$1,260
+G1 REQUIRED FEES: \$1,293 \$1,293

 G1 ROOM AND BOARD:

-(on-campus) \$10,755 \$10,755
+(on-campus) \$11,397 \$11,397

 G1 ROOM ONLY:

-(on-campus) \$6,078 \$6,078
+(on-campus) \$6,441 \$6,441

 G1 BOARD ONLY:

-(on-campus meal plan) \$4,677 \$4,677
+(on-campus meal plan) \$4,956 \$4,956

-G1 Comprehensive tuition and room a ' ,
+G1 Comprehensive tuition and room and ' •

-college cannot provide separate to uition and room and
+college cannot provide separate tuiti on and room and